Danielle9897/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

   The whole operation is executed on the server-side and is useful as a performance enhancement or for updating denormalized data in entities.

-* Since the operation is executed in a single request to a database, the patch command is performed in a single write [transaction](../../../client-api/faq/transaction-support).
+* Since the operation is executed in a single request to the database,
+  the patch command is performed in a single write [transaction](../../../client-api/faq/transaction-support).

 * The current page covers patch operations on single documents.